How to Welcome Fall in DC

-Whether you’ve been soaking up every last minute of summer or anxiously awaiting the start of fall, there’s no denying the season’s magic in DC.
+Whether you’ve been soaking up every last minute of summer or anxiously awaiting the start of fall, there’s no denying the magic of autumn in DC.

-Starting this Sunday (the first official day of autumn!), every corner of the city will be primed with colorful attraction upon colorful attraction — and we’re here to help you experience every one before the last leaf falls.
+Starting this month, every corner of the city will be primed with colorful attraction upon colorful attraction — and we’re here to help you experience each one before the last leaf falls.

 Keep reading for the most festive ways to welcome fall in style this year!